2023

 The Session

 Discover what Australia can learn from the Nordic nations.
-Andrew Scott, former Director of the Nordic Policy Centre, will explore Scandinavian models for equality, sustainability, and wellbeing, and how they could inspire smarter, fairer Australian policies.
+Andrew Scott, former Convenor of the Nordic Policy Centre, will explore Scandinavian models for equality, sustainability, and wellbeing, and how they could inspire smarter, fairer Australian policies.

 Bull & Mouth, 119 High St, Maryborough